PRISMS funded innovative SMS research at the University of Michigan

 PRISMS Postdoctoral Fellowship Grant

 PRISMS opened an application process in early 2017 to research institutions around the world to apply for funding to support a postdoctoral fellow for a research project related to SMS at $75,000 per year for two years.
 PRISMS received several applications, all of which were reviewed and scored by PRISMS Professional Advisory Board, taking into account the significance of the proposed research, the innovation of the proposed research, the methodologies, timeline, cost feasibility, and the opportunity the proposed research presented for future SMS research.
 Upon review, the Professional Advisory Board recommended funding go towards Dr. Iwase and Dr. Sutton’s innovative project.
 PRISMS Board of Directors was delighted to approve the recommendation and award the funds.
 Takao Tsukahara, PhD, is the recipient of the post-doctoral award.
-He will be in attendance at the PRISMS conference to report on this research.
+He attended PRISMS Conferences and Research Symposium to report on this research.

 RAI1 mutations are responsible for two distinct neurodevelopmental disorders, Smith-Magenis and Potocki-Lupski Syndromes (SMS and PTLS).